Turkey–Ukraine relations: Ukrainian People's Republic and Soviet Era

 During the First World War, the Ottoman Empire was one of the first powers to recognize the independent Ukrainian People's Republic.
-On February 9, 1918, the Central Rada of the Ukrainian People's Republic signed a peace treaty with the Central Powers (Brest-Litovsk Peace Treaty), in which the Ottomans recognized Ukraine as a sovereign state and exchanged diplomatic missions.
+On February 9, 1918, the Central Rada of the Ukrainian People's Republic signed a peace treaty with the Central Powers (Treaty of Brest-Litovsk), in which the Ottomans recognized Ukraine as a sovereign state and exchanged diplomatic missions.
 Even after the founding of the Ukrainian SSR in 1922, the young Republic of Turkey initially maintained separate political, economic, and cultural contacts with Soviet Ukraine and concluded a friendship treaty (“Treaty of Friendship and Brotherhood”).
-From 1923, however, these relations were completely integrated into the diplomatic framework of the Soviet Union, so that by 1991 there were no longer any independent bilateral relations between Ankara and Kiev.
+From 1923, however, these relations were completely integrated into the diplomatic framework of the Soviet Union, so that by 1991, there were no longer any independent bilateral relations between Ankara and Kyiv.
 Since Turkey was neutral at first and then became part of NATO in 1952, cultural and economic ties with the Ukrainian Soviet Republic remained rather limited.

 Independent Ukraine and Turkey

 Turkey recognized Ukraine diplomatically immediately after its secession from the USSR on December 16, 1991.
-Formal diplomatic relations were established on February 3, 1992, and both countries opened embassies in Ankara and Kiev.
+Formal diplomatic relations were established on February 3, 1992, and both countries opened embassies in Ankara and Kyiv.
 Both countries cooperated in regional initiatives such as the Black Sea Economic Cooperation (BSEC), founded in 1992.
 After the Orange Revolution, contacts deepened further.
 In 2004, an action plan to strengthen relations was adopted, and in 2011, the presidents of both countries agreed to establish a High Strategic Council for closer mutual coordination, giving the relationship the status of a strategic partnership.

 In late January 2010 Ukrainian President Viktor Yanukovych and Turkish Prime Minister Recep Tayyip Erdoğan agreed to form a free trade zone between the two countries during 2011.
 But bilateral free trade talks were put on hold in 2013.